MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

 ## Demos

-To get a feel for what an Edge native messaging extension that has both a companion UWP app and a Desktop Bridge looks like, checkout the [SecureInput](https://github.com/MicrosoftEdge/MicrosoftEdge-Extensions-Demos/tree/master/SecureInput) example on GitHub.
+To get a feel for what an Edge native messaging extension that has both a companion UWP app and a Desktop Bridge looks like, check out the [SecureInput](https://github.com/MicrosoftEdge/MicrosoftEdge-Extensions-Demos/tree/master/SecureInput) example on GitHub.

 ### How it works